jayreddy040-510/Covid_Data_Visualizer/README.md

 In COVID_Data_Visualizer, users will be able to:

-1) Access continuously updated data on vaccine adverse events and other relevant topics via the CDC WONDER API
+1) Access continuously updated data on vaccine adverse events and other relevant topics via several API's available via Data.CDC.gov
 2) Interact with graphs, charts other data visuals with a variety of :hover and :active events.
 3) See a variety of stylized representations of data.
-4) Interact with a flat, minimalist design page.
+4) Interact with a flat, minimalist design page - learning about several comparable parameters that measure a state's COVID vaccination effort and it's peoples' responses to said effort.

 In addition, this project will include:

-1) An About modal describing where the data was sourced from, instruction for use of the visualizer, and maybe even a small about the author section.
+1) An About modal describing where the data was sourced from, brief instructions for use of the visualizer, and links by which users can professionally connect with me.
 2) A production README.
-3) Light mode/Dark mode toggle button?

 Wireframe(s)
 ---